-Our world is a system that contains many sub-systems: the oceans, the forests, the climate – all are complex, fragile and well calibrated organisms with a system character.
-If one of the parts is not running well, the others will suffer as well: one weak spot will influences the overall performance.
+Our world is a system that contains many sub-systems: the oceans, the forests, the climate – all are complex, fragile, and well-calibrated organisms with a system character.
+If one of the parts is not running well, the others will suffer as well: one weak spot will influence the overall performance.
 Systems can repair themselves, once they are not running well – unless the weak spot is getting larger than the self-curing ability of the parts involved.
 Then the whole system can collapse: system failures are the most wicked problems around us.

-Also a business is a system: it consists out of separated parts that in order to function are heavily dependent on each other.
-A customer is one of these parts that belongs to the ‘business system’, and is mostly considered to be the weak spot.
+Also, a business is a system: it consists of separate parts that in order to function are heavily dependent on each other.
+A customer is one of these parts that belong to the ‘business system’, and is mostly considered to be the weak spot.
 No wonder that most businesses have a tendency to exclude the customer from the system they are involved with.

-Eventually this function thinking dominates all of us, the workers, clerks and the like.
+Eventually, this function thinking dominates all of us, the workers, clerks, and the like.
 We focus on developing perfect sub-functions and our view on ‘the whole’ gets blurred: we can’t overview the related systems anymore, since we only stare at the (functional) parts.
-And since these machines give us an immediate response, turn our orders into immediate action, we forget look beyond them.
-Because a function is admirably simple, straight foreword and accordingly ‘functional’, hence easy to comprehend.
+And since these machines give us an immediate response, turn our orders into immediate action, we forget to look beyond them.
+Because a function is admirably simple, straight foreword, and accordingly ‘functional’, hence easy to comprehend.

 That’s why businesses discover that they have to add another tool to their current abilities: predictive design!

 Systems have a response delay due to their complexity and the many sub-aspects they posses.
 Like with lightning and thunder, signal and response are de-coupled.
-Unfortunately within business it’s not flashing before it thunders – you only notice when you’re hit!
+Unfortunately, within a business it’s not flashing before it thunders – you only notice when you’re hit!

 Next to experience or tribal knowledge, it also needs an attitude that allows for shifting the focus from what’s directly in front of you, onto the what is in the blurry distance.
 That’s a system thinking, or design thinking, which my grandfather always called ‘plain common sense’.
 I also call it design focus.